Pastoral Care at King Edward's

 The role of the tutor is absolutely vital in the process of pastoral care.
 Each pupil has a personal tutor who guides their development on a day-to-day basis, forming a close bond as a result.

-At the start of Fourth Year and at the start of the Lower Sixth, pupils will again move into a new tutor group.
+At the start of Year 10 and at the start of the Lower Sixth, pupils will again move into a new tutor group.
 The tutor responsible for the supervision, guidance and care of the pupils in their tutor group, meeting them every morning at 8.40 am.

 Tutors keep academic records of attendance and academic progress for each pupil in their group are also aware of individual circumstances and needs.
 Concerns about day-to-day administration, work, co-curricular activities or other related matters are addresses to the tutor in the first instance.